 Before becoming a billion-dollar business magnate, Jack Ma went through 30 job rejections before reaching success.
 He started as a University English lecturer but later applied for a career shift but was rejected.
 In 1995, he was introduced to the internet in the US and saw the internet’s potential after creating a Chinese-related website with his friend.
 This sparked the creation of “China Yellow Pages”, a company creating websites for companies launched in 1995.
 In just three years, the company already made $800,000.

 Mind you, Jack Ma never coded nor made a sale to a customer.
-He got a lot of help from his friends in the US.
+He's one of the non-tech founders who got a lot of help from his friends in the US.
 Eventually, he headed an IT company in China, resigned, and founded Alibaba in 1999, a business-to-business online marketplace.
 After 19 years, Alibaba is now a multinational e-commerce, retail, internet, AI, and tech conglomerate with a market value of $527 billion as of January 2018.